Visual-AI/SPTNet/README.md

 ## Update

-[05.2024] We update the results of SPTNet witho DINOv2 on CUB, please check our latest version in [Arxiv](https://arxiv.org/abs/2403.13684)
+[05.2024] We update the results of SPTNet with DINOv2 on CUB, please check our latest version in [Arxiv](https://arxiv.org/abs/2403.13684)

 |               | All  | Old  | New  |
 |---------------|------|------|------|